zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-contrib/data-annotation-key.md

 ---
 PermaID: 1000189
-Name: Data Annotation Key in Dapper Contrib
+Title: Dapper Contrib Key - Use Data Annotation to Specify Key Column
+MetaDescription: Unlock the power of Dapper Contrib by using 'Key' Data Annotation.
+Learn how to specify which properties are a part of the primary keys.
 LastMod: 2023-02-25
 ---

-# Dapper Contrib - Data Annotation - Key
+# Dapper Contrib Key: Use Data Annotation to Specify Key Column

 ## Description